bkalali/voag/README.md

 ## Prerequisite
 1. This project assumes that you have installed MySql database
 2. You have create a table with DDL from src/test/resources
+3. Postman can be used for testing these APIs using userid=voag password=voag

 ## The RAML Rest APIs